Winter Trekking in the Jugal Himal: Opportunities for Off-Season Tourism in Nepal

 Methodology

-and data collection.
-The research team trekked the route from January 30 to
+This study adopted an exploratory research design, combining field observation during trekking, unstructured interviews, and data collection.
+The researcher trekked along the route from January 30 to February 3, 2026.

 3.1 Data Collection Methods